w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/IndividualBoxInstructions.rst

 From this screen you can click on **Check another box** or **Return to Manual Box Menu**.

+|

 New Box Screen
 ================

-With this screen you add a new box following the 4 steps listed below.
+With this screen you can add a new box following the 4 steps listed below.

-    (1) Enter a 5 digit box number
+    (1) Enter a 5 digit box number.
-    (2) Click on the drop down list triangle at the far right (3) Choose an item from the drop down list
+    (2) Click on the drop down list triangle at the far right.
+    (3) Choose an item from the drop down list.
-    (4) Finally click on the **Add Box** button- hidden from view in the below graphic
+    (4) Finally click on the **Add Box** button (hidden from view in the below graphic).

 .. image:: manual_box_images/AddNewBox_0_00_58.png

 After clicking on **Add Box** you should see the following screen.
-From there ...
+From there you can **Add another box** or **Return to Manual Box Menu** by clicking on the links in the **New Box** screen.

 .. image:: manual_box_images/AddNewBoxSuccess_0_01_05.png

 If there was an error you will see the following screen.
 Simply click on **Cancel Adding a Box** to return to the **Manual Box Management** screen.
-From there you can click on **Add another box** or **Return to Manual Box Menu**.

 .. image:: manual_box_images/AddNewBoxFailure_0_01_14.png

+|

 Checkin a Box Screen
 =====================

-With this screen you will add all the information needed to check in a box of food items to warehouse inventory.
+With this screen you can add all the information needed to check in a box of food items to warehouse inventory.
 The blank **Checkin Box** screen is shown below.

 .. image:: manual_box_images/CheckinBox_0_01_26.png

-The first two items to enter are the box number and product selection.
-After entering the box number click on the small triangle int the circle at the right of the **Product** drop down list of Product Selections
+The first two items to enter are the **Box number** and **Product**.
+With the keyboard enter a 5 digit 'Box number' in the **Box number** field.
+Then click on the small triangle int the circle at the right of the **Product** drop down list to select a product with your mouse.

 .. image:: manual_box_images/CheckinBoxSelectProduct_0_01_31.png

-After entering the **Product** then enter the pallet locatio.
-You will have to enter 3 different entries.
+After entering the **Product** the next step is to  enter the pallet location.
+You will have to select 3 different entries with your mouse.

     (1) Row number
-    (2) Bin number (number in a row)
-    (3) Tier number (level up or down
+    (2) Bin number ( Bin number in the length of a row) (3) Tier number (level up or down

 Each entry uses a drop down list and you will make a choice from the drop down list.
-In the graphic below the **Row** and **Bin** numbers have been chosen and the drop down list is shown to the **Tier** number.
+In the graphic below the **Row** and **Bin** numbers have been chosen and the drop down list is shown with the **Tier** number.

 .. image:: manual_box_images/CheckinBoxLocation_0_01_49.png

-After entering the location enter the expiration year by clicking on the small triangle and making a selection from the drop down list.
+After entering the location enter the expiration year by clicking on the small triangle to the right of the **Exp year** field and making a selection from the drop down list.

 .. image:: manual_box_images/CheckinBoxExpYear_0_01_55.png